Machine Learning for the LHC

 Multi-variate analysis methods have a long tradition in particle physics.
 If we use sub-jet physics as an example, we want to ask the question what kind of quark or gluon initiated an observed jet.
 Traditionally, this question is asked in relation to bottom quarks, which can be identified by a displaced decay vertex and one or more leptons inside the hadronic jets.
 From a theory and experimental perspective the cleanest signature are boosted top quarks.
 The original HEPTopTagger approach asks for two mass drops, one from the top decay and one from the W-decay.
 We know that this tagger can be hugely improved when we include a wealth of kinematic observables, some directly and some algorithmically derived from the energies and the momenta of the subjets.
 The obvious question is why we need to construct these high-level observables and if we cannot just feed the 4-momenta of the subjets into a classification algorithm.
 As a matter of fact, we can do exactly that.
 The next question is if we really need to train our classification on data where we know the truth label, or if we can just look for jets which look as little like QCD as possible.
 That is the second aspect we are working on these days.
 Many aspects we have been studying are related to uncertainties, symmetries, latent representations, data augmentations, and can be viewed as explainable AI for particle physicists.
-This series of papers has been made possible by Sven Bollweg, Anja Butter, Sascha Diefenbacher, Hermann Frost, Manuel Haussmann, Theo Heimel, Gregor Kasieczka, Nicholas Kiefer, Michel Luchmann, Michael Russell, Torben Schell, Christof Sauer, Peter Sorrenson, Jennie Thompson, Lorenz Vogel, and more students and postdocs.
+This series of papers has been made possible by Sven Bollweg, Anja Butter, Sascha Diefenbacher, Barry Dillon, Friedrich Feiden, Hermann Frost, Manuel Haussmann, Theo Heimel, Gregor Kasieczka, Nicholas Kiefer, Michel Luchmann, Tanmoy Modak, Michael Russell, Torben Schell, Christof Sauer, Peter Sorrenson, Jennie Thompson, Lorenz Vogel, and more students and postdocs.

 Measurement of jet momenta with uncertainties and calibration of regression tools with Bayesian networks (2020).
 The measurement by the regression network tracks statistical and systematic uncertainties from the training data.
 We propose to calibrate the network in a straightforward way through the smearing introduced by the measurement of labels.